-Instead, the Save Our Bones Program’s nutritional plan points out the presence of protein in a rich variety of foods, many of which are not animal-based.
+Instead, the Osteoporosis Reversal Program’s nutritional plan points out the presence of protein in a rich variety of foods, many of which are not animal-based.
 In fact, as I wrote in an article not too long ago, “Amino acids are the building blocks of protein.
 Your body takes these building blocks from any source and builds a complete protein from them.
 So not only do you get all the protein you need from a varied, plant-based diet, but you also get all kinds of important bone-building nutrients that you can’t get from animal proteins.”
 (You can read the rest of the article here.)

 We are going to look at one of those amino acids, leucine, next.